lifemapper/lifemapper.github.io/_coll-training/sdmTraining.md

    your selections for computation if all three inputs are correctly filled.

-    * SPECIES DATA: choose a species for modeling by typing in the first few letters of a species name.
+    * SPECIES DATA: choose a species for modeling by typing in the first few letters of a species name in the 'Search' section.
 The page will display a list of scientific species names in the database beginning with those letters, below your typing.
 Choose your desired species, and repeat for as many species as you want.
 Only one set of species points is visible at a time.
       Switch the visible species by clicking the "eyeball" icon for the species